ManojG1978/aks-training/README.md

    `az group create --name aks-training --location eastus`
 3) Create a Container Registry in the Azure Portal using a unique name.
 Alternatively, use CLI.
 Make a note of the ACR name.
 This will be used through the course\
 `az acr create --resource-group aks-training --name yourACRName --sku Basic  --admin-enabled`
-4) Clone the Lab Git Repo the Azure Cloud Shell and navigate to the root folder of the repo.\
+4) Clone the lab Git Repo the Azure Cloud Shell and navigate to the root folder of the repo.\
 `git clone https://github.com/ManojG1978/aks-training.git`\
 `cd aks-training/HelloWorldMVC`
 5) Build the Docker Image for the Hello World ASP.NET Core MVC site and push it to the ACR\